Penguins posing on a rock on Isabela Island.

 The Wetlands

 One of the most impressive and biodiverse ecosystems in Galapagos, located a few minutes from Puerto Villamil.
-Here, it is possible to observe Galapagos flamingos, white-cheeked pintails, herons, golden thrush, gallinula galeata, curlews, and a wide variety of coastal and migratory birds.
+Here it is possible to observe Galapagos flamingos, white-cheeked pintails, herons, black-necked stilts, gallinula galeata, eurasian whimbrels and a wide variety of coastal and migratory birds.

 Return